Skip to content

 Mission: The Center for Disaster Resilient Communities brings together the University of Washington, government, and community partners to create and implement transformational hazard and disaster science, build workforce capacity, inform equitable disaster risk reduction policy and practice and contribute to more resilient communities.

-The University of Washington is home to more 100 faculty experts working on disaster research in 69 units across 12 colleges and schools.
-The Center for Disaster Resilient Communities was launched in 2023 to unite and coordinate major research, education, training and technical assistance efforts to expand the UW’s ability to contribute to advances in this field.
+The University of Washington is home to more than 100 faculty experts conducting disaster-related research across 80 units in 10 different colleges and schools.
+To coordinate and amplify these efforts, the Center for Disaster Resilient Communities was launched in 2023.
+The Center unites research, education, training and technical assistance to expand the UW’s capacity to drive innovation and impact in this critical field.